pingleware/exempt-equity-token-offering/README.md

 A private equity offering should limit the maximum preferred shares to 10% of the total authorized shares specified in the company's charter, otherwise additional reporting requirements will be needed when new investors are vested.
 For example, a company with 1,000,000 authorized shares listed in it's charter, should limit private equity preferred outstanding shares to 100,000.
 The remaining 900,000 authorized shares can used for other offerings at a later date.

+From this posting https://www.huntonak.com/en/insights/sec-issues-new-rules-on-private-placements.html, if you conduct an offering with a General Solicitaion (506C), you cannot conduct another exempt offering until 30 days have pass.

+The Mechanics of a Section 4(a)(2) exempt offering at https://media2.mofo.com/documents/170608-4a2.pdf

+Investor Bulletin: Private Placements Under Regulation D at https://www.sec.gov/oiea/investor-alerts-bulletins/ib_privateplacements.html

 See https://www.sec.gov/smallbusiness/exemptofferings/exemptofferingschart for a complete list of exempt offerings.

 ## General Solicitation - Rule 506(c)